tech-at-arl/Digital-Scholarship-Institute/August 2018/Information Visualization/readme.md

 ### Tools
 https://rawgraphs.io/ - Browser-based tool that does not require local installation.
 As long as you have a computer, an internet browser, and an internet connection, you're good to go!
-### Workshop Materials
-This section will be updated with materials that will guide session exercises, and will also inculde the presentation slides.